slavikshen/DynamixelMonitor/ReadMe.txt

 The interface is written in Cocoa/Objective-C while the communication with the Dynamixel servos is borrowed from the Ikaros project (www.ikaros-project.org) and written in C++. .

+Currently, I am trying to add javascript to the app in order to control the servos for advance purposes.

 This code is distributed under the GPL licence.

-Let me know if you find the code useful or want to add features to it.

-Christian Balkenius (christian.balkenius@lucs.lu.se)